My Story & Training

-Growing Our Voice is born out of the courageous hope to cultivate connection and compassion in our lives.
+Growing Our Voice is born out of the courageous hope to cultivate presence and compassion in our lives.
 My advocacy began at young age, but became most obvious when I began my career as an educator.
 During these years, I developed a critical understanding of the importance relationships play in teaching, learning and leading.
 I further explored this understanding when writing my dissertation on teacher-student and supervisor-teacher relationships.
 This research ignited an interest in supporting the well-being (professionally and personally) of teachers.

 My journey has inspired me to seek out ways to build awareness of mindfulness and compassion practices, and the benefits of meditation.
 This has led to creating this site, what I hope is a true integration of my knowledge as an educator, a parent and a practitioner.